simon-r-watson/SophosCentral/docs/Connect-SophosCentral.md

 # Connect-SophosCentral

 ## SYNOPSIS
-Connect to a Sophos Central using your client ID and client secret, from you API credentials/service principal
+Connect to Sophos Central using your client ID and client secret, from you API credentials/service principal

 ## SYNTAX